-Flowering tropical plants, such as the Chinese Perfume tree (Aglaia odorata) are a favorite for lots of houseplant enthusiasts.
+Flowering tropical plants, such as the Chinese Perfume plant (Aglaia odorata) are a favorite for lots of houseplant enthusiasts.

 You may have also heard of them be called the Chinese Rice Flower, or the Mock Lemon plant.

-These ornamentals belong to the Mahogany family, which is comprised of both evergreen shrubs and small trees.
+These ornamentals belong to the Mahogany family or Meliaceae according to Purdue University, which is comprised of both evergreen shrubs and small trees.
 These individuals can be found within the regions such as Southeastern China, Indonesia, Thailand, and Vietnam.

 The look of a Chinese Perfume plant is an individual bearing yellow to green leaves with a spray of petite yellow flowers during the right season.
 An added bonus is that they have a very sweet aroma that takes on a lemon hue.